-The Wanderer's Photos on Smugmug is a contemporary photographic website which features the latest events on the Irish Railway networks with occasional forays to Northern Ireland, the U.K. and beyond.
+The Wanderer's Photos is a contemporary photographic website which features the latest events on the Irish Rail & LUAS networks with occasional forays to Northern Ireland, the U.K. and beyond.

 The website was created in August 2006 on fotopic.net.
 Fotopic.net closed in March 2011 and a new hosting website had to be found.
-Smugmug.com met my requirements and the website was rebuilt over a six month period with 10,000 photographs uploaded to the new website.
+After considering Flickr & Zenfolio, I found Smugmug met my requirements and the website was rebuilt over a six month period with 10,000 photographs uploaded to the new website which had been hosted on fotopic.

 If you wish to get in touch, you can contact me via email or social media using the links below: